Unsupervised Local Discrimination for Medical Images: Local Discrimination Learning

-Pixel-wise embedding and segmentation are needed for making comparisons among patches and regions.
-Therefore, the backbone of network is designed as a U-net with an encoder $f(\cdot)$ and a decoder $g(\cdot)$ as shown in Fig. \ref{fig:framework}(a).
-And the final block is composed with a clustering branch and an embedding branch to realize segmenting and embedding.
+The backbone aims to generate pixel-wise embedding and segmentation masks, and therefore should support point-to-point mapping.
+Its design is based on U-Net \cite{ronneberger2015u} that is one of the most commonly utilized segmentation models with the ability to fuse low-level and high-level features.
+Specifically, as shown in Fig.~\ref{fig:framework}.(a), the backbone is composed of an encoder $f(\cdot)$ and a decoder $g(\cdot)$.
+And the final block is composed of a clustering module and an embedding module to realize segmenting and embedding.